The Verdict Is Out on “The Idol,” and It’s Not So Pretty

 Fast forward to a few months later, The Idol makes its first premiere at the 2023 Cannes Film Festival.
 Sam Levinson, The Weeknd, Lily Rose-Depp, BLACKPINK’s Jennie and Troye Sivan are in attendance for the red carpet and photocall.
 Those in attendance reported that the first two episodes received a five-minute standing ovation.
 The length is supposedly a standard in the festival, which probably meant the people didn’t like it and applauded out of courtesy—even if Sam Levinson’s tear-streaked face suggests otherwise.

 As independent reviews continue to appear, publications like Rolling Stone, Variety and The Hollywood Reporter insist that The Idol is worse than we expected.
 And that’s judgment from two episodes alone.
-The critics believe that the output fully confirms the allegations and claims made in the Rolling Stone piece, despite all the flowers the actors gave The Weeknd and Sam Levinson.
+The critics believe that the output fully confirms the allegations and claims made in the Rolling Stone piece, despite all the flowers The Weeknd and Sam Levinson received.
 Reviews reference a graphic, 10-minute scene between Depp’s Jocelyn and Tesfaye’s Tedros that involves obscene, dirty talk (by extension, bad dialogue) and things getting way too NSFW—even for streaming shows.
 It’s a scene that supposedly adds little to no value to Jocelyn’s inner turmoil as a human-behind-a-pop-star-job and how Tedros can help her through it.

 For those curious about BLACKPINK’s Jennie, attendees say that the K-pop star plays Dyanne, backup dancer and right-hand to Depp’s Jocelyn.
 Spoiler alert: she might be the new pop star set to replace Jocelyn when the rebrand doesn’t work out.
 While her screen time is significantly short in those two episodes, many BLINKs are holding on to the fact that if the narrative is subpar, we have her acting debut worth zeroing in on.